 Back to “Busyness” – Best Practices to Handle Member Return

-It’s called March Madness for a reason.
-But we’re not talking about basketball.
-The last month has seen a reportedly dramatic uptick in members returning to in-club workouts, instructor-led classes and everything else that their gyms offer.
+The recent months have seen a dramatic uptick in members returning for in-club workouts, instructor-led classes, and everything else that their gyms offer.
 As clubs look to adjust their staffing and schedules while working within (hopefully post) pandemic protocols, here are some simple suggestions to manage the surge and stay organized as 2021 continues to bring the fitness industry roaring back.

 Lock in Hybrid Habits